jhu99/NetCoffee2/README.md

 ALL MANDATORY AND OPTIONAL ARGUMENTS:

+-evalue	evalue used to pick the sequence similarity which has a lower e-value than evalue

+-alph	alph for sequence and topology similarity

+-output	A mandatory option.
+The path of an output file.

+-numnet	A mandatory option.
+The number of ppi networks

 -help	Show help information.

--beta   beta used for the rate of conserved protein in a same network

 -version	Show the current version.

--numnet A mandatory option.
-The number of ppi networks

 -inputbit	A mandatory option.
 The path of an input file.

+-beta	beta used for the rate of conserved protein in a same network

 -inputnet	A mandatory option.
 The path of an input file.

--output A mandatory option.
-The path of an output file.

--alph   alph for sequence and topology similarity

 ################################################################################